Antonov An-30

-The Antonov An-30 (NATO reporting name: Clank), is a development of the An-24 designed for aerial cartography.
+The Antonov An-30 (NATO reporting name: Clank, nicknamed Nastia in the USSR), is a variant of the An-24 designed for aerial cartography developed in the Soviet Union.
 It is the second member of the Antonov An-24 family, succeeding the An-24, while preceding the An-26, An-32 and cancelled An-132.

 Development

 The first aerial survey version of the Antonov An-24 was designed by the Beriev OKB and designated An-24FK.
 The FK stood for fotokartograficheskiy (photo mapping).
 The prototype was converted from a production An-24A at Beriev's No. 49 construction shop during 1966.
 The An-24FK made its first flight on 21 August 1967, with state acceptance trials being completed in 1970 and civil certification completed in 1974.
 Redesignated An-30, production began in 1971 at the Antonov factory.
 123 production An-30s were manufactured between 1971 and 1980 in Kiev in two main versions.